mongodb/docs/source/reference/javascript.rst

       value (e.g. "``1``") indicates an index sorted in an ascending order.

-   .. mjs:data:: getIndexes.ns
+   .. data:: getIndexes.ns

       The namespace context for the index.

-   .. mjs:data:: getIndexes.name
+   .. data:: getIndexes.name

       A unique name for the index comprised of the field names and orders of all keys.

-.. mjs:function:: remove(query,justOne)
+.. function:: remove(query,justOne)

-   Call the :mjs:func:`remove()` method on a collection object, to remove documents from a collection.
+   Call the :func:`remove()` method on a collection object, to remove documents from a collection.
 Use the following form:

    .. code-block:: javascript